My carotid ultrasound did not reveal significant atherosclerotic plaque or inflammation. What are my next steps?

 Next

-My ultrasound revealed atherosclerotic plaque or inflammation.
+My ultrasound revealed plaque or inflammation.
 What now?